ehrbase/documentation/source/02_getting_started/05_load_data/index.rst

 :code:`vital_signs/body_temperature/any_event/temperature|magnitude`
 :code:`vital_signs/body_temperature/any_event/temperature|unit`

-The value of these above keys would the actual data.
+The value of these above keys would be the actual data.
 Representing this in JSON would look like:

 .. code-block:: JSON